Methylphenidate (By mouth)

 Warnings While Using This Medicine

-- Tell your doctor if you are pregnant or breastfeeding, or if you have epilepsy, eye or vision problems, heart disease, heart rhythm problems, high blood pressure, or thyroid problems.
-Tell your doctor if you have a history of seizures, heart attack, stroke, depression or mental illness, drug or alcohol problems, or if a family member has tried to commit suicide.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have heart or blood vessel disease, heart rhythm problems, high blood pressure, phenylketonuria, thyroid problems, or a history of seizures, heart attack, or stroke.
+Tell your doctor if you or anyone in your family has a history of depression, mental health problems, or drug or alcohol abuse.